 Implantable Ultrasound Device

-Implantable Ultrasound Device for Parkinson’s
+Implantable Ultrasound Device for Parkinson’s Disease

-Understanding Parkinson’s Disease and deep brain stimulation (DBS) with ultrasound device
+Parkinson’s Disease and deep brain stimulation (DBS) with ultrasound device

 Imagine waking up each day knowing that the tremors and stiffness that have plagued you for years might soon be a thing of the past.
 For those living with Parkinson’s disease, there is hope thanks to groundbreaking advancements in medical technology.